lAzico/documentation/docs/mission.md

 ## Why a DAO?

 Space is currently not for everyone.
 If you don’t live in a nation with a space program or space industry, you’re out of luck.
 If you’d like to own a piece of a private space company in the US, you’ll need to be an accredited investor (net worth of over $1 million).
 DAOs offer the ability for anyone, anywhere, to contribute and be part of a shared mission regardless of their nationality, or how rich they are.
-We think DAOs will be scale to sizes larger than any corporation on Earth, and be able to provide benefits to all people -- no matter their background.
+We think DAOs will scale to sizes larger than any corporation can on Earth, and be able to provide benefits to all people -- no matter their background.
 We are literally going to the Moon.

 ## The Vision
 The frontier of space represents the greatest opportunity to redefine our civilization.
 As we step forwards into the unknown, we find ourselves at a crossroads for our future.